Click to go HOME

 From a photo used in the October 1963 issue of Western Electric News Features.

-(Courtesy of Wayne Merit)
+(Courtesy of Wayne Merit.
+Used with permission.)

 For more on picturephones, go here: